kidscancode/godot_recipes/src/content/animation/melee_attacks.md

 ![alt](/godot_recipes/img/melee_attack_02.gif)

 Now connect this new area's `area_entered` signal (or, depending on how your game is set up, `body_entered`).
-For the purposes of this demo, let's assume that any body that can take damage has an `Area2D` defined and placed in a group called "hurtbox".
+For the purposes of this demo, let's assume that any body that can take damage has an {{< gd-icon Area2D >}}`Area2D` defined and placed in a group called "hurtbox".

 ```gdscript
 func _on_SwordHit_area_entered(area):